Jehadel/3x3-2D-transformations_demo/README.md

 ## To do

-Write the script !
+Give user the ability to move (translate) the figure

 ## Issues

-To simplify, lot of transformations parameters are hard coded, not very elegant.
+For simplicity, a lot of transformations parameters are hard coded, not very elegant.